sandokim/sandokim.github.io/_posts/공부/2024-08-01-sparse-view-problem.md

 - `, the density of SfM point clouds varies significantly across space, depending on the number of image features.
 E.g., SfM reconstructions from 18-20 images per ScanNet scene lead to sparse depth maps with 0.04% valid pixels on average.`
 - `To avoid both the effort of running SfM on a large dataset and the possibility of SfM failures in the training data, the sparse depth input is sampled from the range sensor depth.`
 - `Specifically, a SIFT feature extractor, e.g., from COLMAP [23], is used to determine locations where sparse depth points would exist in a SfM reconstruction.`
+- `, and n is the number of valid pixels in the dense sensor depth map.`

 ### References for my paper
 - COLMAP